 Do Opossums Carry Diseases?

 Opossums are most dangerous because they can potentially transmit diseases to pets and people.
-Their body temperatures and high immunity make it rare for an opossum to have rabies, but they often host parasites like fleas and disease.
-These animals have been known to carry tuberculosis, leptospirosis, tularemia, spotted fever, Chagas disease, coccidiosis and more diseases.
+Their body temperatures and high immunity make it rare for an opossum to have the rabies virus, but they often host parasites like fleas and disease.
+Opossums can carry diseases such as:

 Are Opossums Dangerous to Cats or Dogs?